oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

  * Oracle Database 12c Release 2 Oracle Grid Infrastructure (12.2.0.1.0) for Linux x86-64
  * Oracle Database 12c Release 2 (12.2.0.1.0) Enterprise Edition for Linux x86-64

+ **Notes:**
+ * Note that the Oracle RAC on Docker Container releases are supported only for test and development environments, but not for production environments.
+ * If you are planning to build and deploy Oracle RAC 18.3.0, you need to download Oracle 18.3.0 Grid Infrastructure and Oracle Database 18.3.0 Database.
+You also need to download Patch# p28322130_183000OCWRU_Linux-x86-64.zip from [Oracle Technology Network](https://www.oracle.com/technetwork/database/database-technologies/clusterware/downloads/docker-4418413.html).
+Stage it under dockerfiles/18.3.0 folder.
+ * If you are planning to build and deploy Oracle RAC 12.2.0.1, you need to download Oracle 12.2.0.1 Grid Infrastructure and Oracle Database 12.2.0.1 Database.
+You also need to download Patch# p27383741_122010_Linux-x86-64.zip from [Oracle Technology Network](https://www.oracle.com/technetwork/database/database-technologies/clusterware/downloads/docker-4418413.html).
+Stage it under dockerfiles/12.2.0.1 folder.

 ## Section 9 : Support

 Oracle RAC Database is supported for Oracle Linux 7.

-IMPORTANT: Note that the current version of Oracle RAC on Container is only supported for test and development environments, but not for production environments.

 ## Section 10 : License